 August 2016, I learnt to accept myself as a transgender woman.
-To the best of my knowledge, since 1985 (but very likely as 1980-1981), I knew I wasn’t a boy, but was stuck in a boy’s and later a man’s body.
+To the best of my knowledge, since 1985 (but very likely as early as 1980-1981), I knew I wasn’t a boy, but was stuck in a body that came with a male external genitalia nevertheless.
 I felt guilty for not wanting to be a boy.
 This was the hand I was dealt, right?
 You simply don’t ask for new cards in the game (of life).

-If I dated that first realisation at age 10 (but I reently learnt that a TV show I watched from 1980 had a female chracter with the same name I had, and that puzzled me.
-Why is she a girl with that nam, and I am not?), 31 years of all of the self-deprecation, self-destruction, and self-deprivation out of spite and guilt followed.
-Those of you who know me from the time before, have you ever seen me smiling sincerely, or even smiling insincerely?!?!
+If I dated that first realisation at age 10 (but I recently learnt that a TV show I watched from 1980 had a female character with the same name I had as a boy (ie. my “deadname”), and that puzzled me.
+Why is she a girl with that name, and I am not?), 31 years of all of the self-deprecation, self-destruction, and self-deprivation out of spite and guilt followed.
+Those of you who know me from the time before, have you ever seen me laughing out loud, or even smiling insincerely?!?!